commoncode/django-ddp/README.rst

 Django DDP
 ==========

+**Warning!**
+This fork is unmaintained.
+Please use github.com/jazzband/django-ddp.

 `Django DDP`_ is a Django_/PostgreSQL_ implementation of the Meteor DDP server,  allowing Meteor_ to subscribe to changes on Django_ models.
 Released under the MIT license.